sequelize/website/versioned_docs/version-6.x.x/other-topics/dialect-specific-things.md

 The underlying connector library used by Sequelize for Oracle is the [node-oracledb](https://www.npmjs.com/package/oracledb) package.
 See [Releases](/releases#oracle-support-table) to see which versions of Oracle Database & node-oracledb are supported.

-node-oracledb needs [instant client library files](https://www.oracle.com/database/technologies/instant-client/downloads.html) to work.
+node-oracledb needs IC[Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client/downloads.html) to work.
 You can use node-oracledb [quick start](https://oracle.github.io/node-oracledb/INSTALL.html#quickstart) link for installations.

 Below is a Sequelize constructor with parameters related to Oracle Database.